Mirena coil (IUS)

 What is it?

-Mirena is a hormone releasing intrauterine system (IUS), often called a coil, which is placed in the uterus to prevent pregnancy for up to five years.
+Mirena is a hormone releasing intrauterine system (IUS), often called a coil, which is placed in the uterus to prevent pregnancy for up to 8 years.

 It is a T-shaped piece of flexible plastic about the size of a two-pound coin.
 It contains the progestrogen hormone levonorgestrel, which is also found in many birth control pills.
 The hormone is released directly into the uterus which means only small amounts enter the bloodstream (equivalent to three ‘mini-pills’ a week).